Machined Stainless Steel Safety Razor Grades and Other Metals

 • 303 is not recommended for earrings, watches, rings, or for food applications...in some countries, it is banned for these applications.

 • 303 is typically used for nuts and bolts...shaving companies who use this material recommend you remove the blade after use, so as to not get rust or tea stains on your shaver.
-It is more prone to rust and will corrode quicker than other stainless steel grades over time.
+It is more prone to rust and will corrode quicker than other stainless steel grades.

 Smaller 303 Chips: